Skip to main content

 The required regulatory authority (AEMPS) and the Ethics Committee or Institutional Review Board (IRB) will be notified, if necessary.
 Modifications to the clinical investigation may only be implemented once favourable feedback and the corresponding approval have been obtained.

-• In the case of substantial modifications to authorized clinical investigations, a request must be submitted to the AEMPS.
+• In the case of substantial modifications to authorized clinical investigations, a request must be submitted to the AEMPS and the CEIm.

 • For non-substantial modifications to authorized clinical investigations, until the corresponding module is available in the EUDAMED database, the updated documentation will be sent to the AEMPS for inclusion in their file.